manuGil/lecture-notes/git-lecture-notes.md

 $ git checkout f9d7e9c count-lines.py
 ```

 > **Changes go to the staging area; they are not committed.** However, we always can go back to any version we have committed.
-To go back to the newest version by checking out to HEAD.
+To go back to the newest version, check out to HEAD.

 * check out to HEAD

     ```shell
     $ git checkout HEAD count-lines.py
-    $ cat count-lines.py [notice the file is back to the newest committed version are back]
+    $ cat count-lines.py [notice the file is back to the newest committed version]
     ```

 * Add and Commit the newest version